Ronexlemon/Github_Repositories/README.md

 # Github_Repositories
 Searching github repositories
-Technology used:\n
+Technology used:\
- .Retrofit  to pull data from github \n
+ .Retrofit  to pull data from github \
-  .Hilt  For dependency Injection \n
+  .Hilt  For dependency Injection \
   .JetPack Compose for Ui design